jmagman/flutter-wiki/Tree-hygiene.md

 find someone to actually review it. ("RSLGTM" means "Rubber Stamp Looks Good To Me".)

-If you can't figure out who should review your code and GitHub's suggestions aren't useful to you, or you're not getting a timely response (usually about a week should be enough to get a review) then reach out on our [[Chat]] channels.
+If you can't figure out who should review your code and GitHub's suggestions aren't useful to you then reach out on our [[Chat]] channels.
 The `#hackers-new` channel is a good place to ask for help if you're a new contributor.

 ### How